PalashCoder/SIH2023/README.md

 ### `Current Problems :-`

-1. There is form fot taking input and due to form default behaviour after pressing enter or clicking send, the page is refreshing the the information above also gone with it. <h3>Have to prevent the default behave of refreshing and make the information stay</h3>
+1. There is form for taking input and due to form default behaviour after pressing enter or clicking send, the page is refreshing the the information above also gone with it. <h3>Have to prevent the default behave of refreshing and make the information stay</h3>

-2. Have to thing how can we add the python backend, there are three possible ways
+2. Have to think how can we add the python backend, there are three possible ways
     <ul>
       <li>
         I. Have to use any python framework in backend like flask or django.
       </li>
       <li>
         II.
-Have to make the backend work as API and host it remotely to sent http request with input and take all informations.
+Have to make the backend work as API and host it remotely to sent http request with input and fetch all informations.
       </li>
       <li>
         III.
 Have to use it as backend and make request through frontend to back and fetch informations.
 (In this technique I dont know to work as I have never use python in my webdev.